Bending Time

 In 1990 during the early days of spine, Danek bent time.

 When an important surgeon with new ideas visited the office, Ronnie Pickard would make sure that the Engineers met with the surgeon at breakfast.
 The surgeon would inevitably sketch out product ideas with the Engineering team.
-At the end of the day before surgeon left for the airport, Ronnie with place a plastic prototype of the surgeon’s morning sketch into the surgeon’s hand and say, “Let us know when you want to see this in titanium.”
-Ideas were turned into prototypes in hours.
+At the end of the day before surgeon left for the airport, Ronnie would place a plastic prototype of the surgeon’s morning sketch into the surgeon’s hand and say, “Let us know when you want to see this in titanium.”
+Concept ideas were turned into prototypes in hours.

 #2 Arthrex cadaver training